Genome sequence for ash dieback survivor

 The first sequence data for a survivor of the ash dieback epidemic has been made available by scientists from The Genome Analysis Centre (TGAC) as part of a research collaboration led by the John Innes Centre and The Sainsbury Laboratory.
 The data is available for analysis on crowdsourcing site OpenAshDieBack (ref 1).

-In Denmark, the Chalara fraxinea fungus responsible for ash dieback wiped out 60 to 90 per cent of ash woodland.
+In Denmark, the Chalara fraxinea fungus responsible for ash dieback wiped out 60-90% of ash woodland.
 But "Tree 35" is one of two trees identified on the Danish island of Zealand with high levels of resistance.

 "We have managed to generate the first sequence data just two months after receiving samples," said Dr Mario Caccamo, acting director of The Genome Analysis Centre.
 "Speed is important to the research so that all those studying the epidemic can start to look for clues to tackle it."